techniq/layerchart/docs/src/content/guides/brush.md

 order: 2
 ---

 LayerChart provides a brush system for interactive selection on charts.
 Brushing lets users drag to select a region, which can drive filtering, zooming, syncing between charts, or any custom behavior.
-The API is inspired by [d3-brush](https://d3js.org/d3-brush), with an imperative `BrushState` that manages the selection and a `BrushContext` component that handles pointer interactions.
+The `BrushState` manages the selection and a `BrushContext` component handles pointer interactions.

 ## Quick start